grafana/grafana/docs/sources/administration/data-source-management/teamlbac/_index.md

 ## LBAC rules

-Grafana adds LBAC for datasources rules to the HTTP request via the Loki data source.
+Grafana adds LBAC for data sources rules to the HTTP request via the Loki data source.

 If you configure multiple rules for a team, each rule is evaluated separately.
 Query results include lines that match any of the rules.

-Only users with data source `Admin` permissions can edit LBAC for datasources rules in the **Data source permissions** tab because changing LBAC rules requires the same access level as editing data source permissions.
+Only users with data source `Admin` permissions can edit LBAC for data sources rules in the **Data source permissions** tab because changing LBAC rules requires the same access level as editing data source permissions.

-To set up LBAC for datasources for a Loki data source, refer to [Configure LBAC for datasources](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/teamlbac/configure-teamlbac-for-loki/).
+To set up LBAC for data sources for a Loki data source, refer to [Configure LBAC for data sources](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/teamlbac/configure-teamlbac-for-loki/).